ankschoubey/old-blog/_posts/2021-02-04-staying-on-the-path.md

 ## Why

 If you are not the best you can be, you create or neglect problems.
-These problems accumelate and they make you suffer.
+These problems accumulate and they make you suffer.
 And it's not just you who will suffer, it will engulf all the people around you.

 Therefore, it's an ethical crime to not be the best version of yourself.